manjunath-hanmantgad/Projects/Azure Machine learning/Azure databricks/README.md

 💭 Data Ingestion

-Steps involved in ingesting CSV data :
+Steps involved in ingesting data :

 ↪️ Read the CSV file using the spark dataframe reader API